vepereira7/ruralwildfires-stats/README.md

 - Q2 - Is there a relationship between the action time and the number of burned areas?

+- Q3 - Fires with TempoAcao greater than 13 minutes have a AreaTotalQueimada above than 50 acres?

 In order to create this variable **(TempoAcao)**, I subtracted **Data Intervencao** and **HoraIntervencao** (which is the date and the time that the firefights start to fight the fire) to **Data** and **HoraAlerta** (which is the date and the time that was given the alert).